Trakai Island Castle: Ruin

 Trakai Island Castle lost its military importance soon after the Battle of Grunwald, when the chief enemy of the Grand Duchy of Lithuania was defeated by the Polish-Lithuanian army.
 The castle was transformed into a residence and newly decorated from the inside.
 New frescos were painted on its walls, which have been partially preserved.
 Foreign emissaries were welcomed in the Ducal Palace.
 It is known that Jogaila visited the castle thirteen times between 1413 and 1430.
 In 1414, the Flemish traveler Guillebert de Lannoy described the castle in these words:

 Grand Duke Vytautas the Great died in the castle without being crowned as King of Lithuania in 1430.
 During the rule of Sigismund Augustus, the castle was redecorated in a Renaissance style, and it served as the royal summer residence for a short period of time.
 Lithuanian Metrica was kept in the castle until 1511.
 Later, the castle served as a prison.
 During the wars with Muscovy in the 17th century, the castle was damaged and was not reconstructed again.
 It gradually fell into disrepair.

 Reconstruction

 During the 19th century, castle reconstruction plans were prepared.
 Its original frescos were preserved and copied by Wincenty Smokowski.
 The Imperial Archaeological Commission initiated the documentation of the remaining castle in 1888.
 In 1905, the Imperial Russian authorities decided to partially restore the castle ruins.
-During World War I, Germans specialists made several attempts to restore the castle.
+During World War I, German specialists made several attempts to restore the castle.
 Between 1935 and 1941, parts of the Ducal Palace walls were strengthened, and the south-eastern castle tower was rebuilt, including sections of its walls.
 Lithuanian and Polish preservationists worked on the project, but the work stopped when the war gained in intensity.
 A major reconstruction project was begun in 1946; active work started in 1951–1952.
 The major portion of the reconstruction was finished in 1961.
 The castle was reconstructed in a 15th-century style.

 Trakai Island Castle is now a major tourist attraction.